About Rural Oklahoma Birth & Wellness Initiative

 Listening First

-We bring together providers, organizations, and stakeholders who are doing similar or complementary work.
-These gatherings reduce silos, strengthen referral pathways, and build coordinated local networks of support.
+These gatherings help reduce silos, strengthen referral pathways, and build coordinated networks of support for families.

 Community Resource Fairs and Baby Showers

-We host county-wide perinatal resource fairs and community baby showers that connect families to education, programs, and tangible support in welcoming, trauma-informed spaces.
-These events emphasize dignity, choice, and connection and are intentionally designed to feel relational rather than clinical.
+We host county-wide perinatal resource fairs and community baby showers that connect families with education, programs, and tangible support in welcoming, trauma-responsive environments.

 Community-Based Doula Training and Workforce Development

-Our doula workforce is grown locally, not brought in from outside.
+Our perinatal workforce is grown locally, not brought in from outside communities.

-We recruit and train doulas from the communities they will serve, ensuring care is culturally responsive, trusted, and sustainable.
+ROBWI recruits and trains doulas from the communities they will serve, ensuring care remains culturally responsive, trusted, and sustainable.
 Training is followed by structured mentorship and ongoing support.

 Supporting Providers and Prenatal Care

-We collaborate with providers and subject-matter experts to develop trainings that support professionals working with pregnant and parenting families.
+ROBWI collaborates with providers and subject-matter experts to develop trainings that strengthen support for families beyond clinical care.

 Growing Leadership From Within Communities

-We intentionally support mentor and trainer development from within our training cohorts, ensuring leadership remains local, relational, and grounded in community values.
+ROBWI intentionally supports mentor and trainer development within our own training cohorts, ensuring leadership remains local, relational, and grounded in community values.

 Organizational Development and Nonprofit Incubation

-ROBWI supports the development of community-based organizations, particularly nonprofits, that address unmet local needs.
+ROBWI also supports the development of community-based organizations that address unmet local needs.

 Rural Access Through Satellite Events